What is a Dual Diagnosis Treatment Center?

 From the alternative perspective, using large amounts of drugs and alcohol can contribute to the progression of mental health disorders.
 Research suggests that substance use can trigger or exacerbate underlying mental health disorders.
 This is because substance use can affect the same areas of the brain that are affected by mental health disorders such as schizophrenia or mood and anxiety disorders.4

-It is crucial to treat both the mental health and the substance use disorder when in treatment.
-Failure to treat the mental health component in recovery can put you at greater risk of relapse because substance use may have been used as a way to cope in the past.
+It is crucial to treat both mental health and substance use disorder when in treatment.
+Failure to treat the mental health component of a dually diagnosed individualin recovery can put them at greater risk of relapse because substance use may have been used as a way to cope in the past.
 Treatment that overlooks a person’s mental health disorder fails to treat the whole person; it is rather treating only the behavior of substance use rather than the driving force behind the behavior.

 Common Co-Occurring Disorders

 Studies have identified that people with certain mental health disorders have a greater likelihood of developing substance use disorders.
 These common mental health disorders that co-occur with substance use disorder include:2

 - Bipolar disorder

 The same holds for people with serious mental illness (SMI).
 SMI disorders result in significant dysfunction in the past that limit and impair your ability to perform in major areas of your life.
 These disorders include schizophrenia, bipolar disorder, and major depression.2 The symptoms that result from having an SMI can be severe and lead to unhealthy thinking, behaving, and emotional processing.
 People often choose to use drugs or alcohol to help alleviate these symptoms.
 One in four people with an SMI also has a diagnosed substance use disorder.2